 The amount of required lead time depends on the project.
-Generally, for the AADR/IADR deadline, we guarantee help to investigators who provide their final dataset (formatted properly and free of errors) at least one week before the analysis is to be completed.
+Generally, for the ADEA and AADR/IADR deadlines, we guarantee help to investigators who provide their final dataset (formatted properly and free of errors) at least two weeks before the analysis is to be completed.
 Other deadlines, such as grants, require more lead time and must be determined on a case-by-case basis.

 What is the contact information for the Division?

 Any requests can be directed to Matthew Finkelman (Matthew.Finkelman@tufts.edu).